inab/oeb_general_docs/how_to/2_participe_events.md

 [ VRE --> Peticio --> Approve --> OEB DB + OEB datastore ]

 ### What benchmkarking data can be published?
-- Participant dataset or consolidated dataset (ref dataset types).
-- Requirements :
+To publish data to OpenEBench portal, two types of datasets are allowed:
+- Participant dataset: Produced by participants with their tool given a specific input data.
+- Consolidated dataset: It includes participant data, assessment data and aggregation data.
+Generated once a benchmarking worflow has been successfully executed.
+:ref: `technical_references/2_scientific_datasets.`

-  -  data should belong to an active benchmaking event (+ info - "evaluate your tool")
+These datasets must belong to an active benchmaking event. (+ info - "evaluate your tool", how to know that).
+As the process to publish includes to associate the data to a registered OpenEBench tool, participant tool must be registered in OpenEBench first in order to asign an OpenEBench id for the participant tool.
-  -  data should be associated to a registered OEB tool (+ info - "Register your tool to OpenEBench")
+(+ info - "Register your tool to OpenEBench")

 ### Why
 - data will become publicly available on the OpenEBench data portal (graphics)